Azure-Samples/active-directory-dotnetcore-daemon-v2/README.md

 1. Open the `daemon-console\appsettings.json` file
 1. Find the app key `CertificateName` and replace the existing value with the name of your certificate (if you generated your own certificate from the instructions above, this should be `CN=DaemonConsoleCert`).
-1. Right click on the project in VisualStudio, and in the **Build** tab, add a **Conditional compilation symbol** set to `VariationWithCertificateCredentials`.
+1. Right click on the `daemon-console` project in VisualStudio and choose **Properties**.
+Then, in the **Build** tab, add a **Conditional compilation symbol** set to `VariationWithCertificateCredentials`.
 This is to enable conditional compilation for your project to use the certificate rather than the app secret.

 #### Build and run